sybrenstuvel/python-rsa/doc/index.rst

 uses an industry standard random padding method.
 However, there are still possible vectors of attack.
-Just to name one example, it doesn't compress the input stream to remove repetitions, and if you display the stack trace of a ``Decryptionerror`` exception you'll leak information about the reason why decryption failed.
-And I'm sure that those aren't the only insecurities.
+Just to name one example, it doesn't compress the input stream to remove repetitions, and if you display the stack trace of a :py:class:`rsa.pkcs1.CryptoError` exception you'll leak information about the reason why decryption or verification failed.

+I'm sure that those aren't the only insecurities.
 Use your own judgement to decide whether this module is secure enough for your application.

 If you have the time and skill to improve the implementation, by all means be my guest.
 The best way is to clone the Mercurial repository